syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 Crosshair is used to view the value of an axis at mouse position or touch contact point.

-### Enable Crosshair and Crosshair label
+### Enable crosshair and crosshair label

-Crosshair can be enabled by using the **Visible** option in the Crosshair.
-Crosshair label for an axis can be enabled by using the Visible option of CrosshairLabel in the corresponding axis.
+Crosshair can be enabled by using the **Visible** option in the crosshair.
+Crosshair label for an axis can be enabled by using the **Visible** option of CrosshairLabel in the corresponding axis.

 {% highlight cshtml %}